- Master's Degree Programs

 Q: What documents or standardized tests are necessary for applying?

 A: We require official transcripts from undergraduate and any other graduate degree programs and two letters of recommendation.
 We also require TOEFL scores for most international students.
-GRE scores are optional: we do not require them, but will consider them if you provide them.
 Please follow the application instructions carefully.

 Q: What is the institution code for the TOEFL?